 How many pension accruers are there in relation to non-contributory policyholders/pension recipients?

 Roughly speaking, Philips Pensioenfonds has 14,000 pension accruors (of which just under 1,000 disabled persons with continued pension accrual, the remainder divided over Philips 9,500, Signify 2,500, Versuni just under 1,000), 48,000 pension recipients (pensioners and surviving dependents) and 33,000 non-contributory policyholders.

 Are the current and non-contributory pensions indexed in the same way as the accrued pension rights of members still actively accruing their pensions?

-Whenever the Board of Trustees passes a decision to raise the accrued pension rights, for most members this takes effect on the same date every year: 1 April.
+Whenever the Board of Trustees passes a decision to raise the accrued pension rights, this takes effect on the same date every year: 1 April.

 Philips Pensioenfonds uses the ‘derived’ consumer price index: what does this mean?

 Every year, as prices increase, Philips Pensioenfonds seeks to raise its pensions accordingly.
 These increases are based on the ‘derived’ consumer price index published by Statistics Netherlands (CBS).
 That index does not make allowance for price increases that result from new product-specific tax rates.
-Philips Pensioenfonds is not alone in this: the derived price index is used by most pension funds, which would otherwise have to accommodate price increases resulting from government measures.
+Philips Pensioenfonds is not alone in this: the derived price index is used by most pension funds.

 How much indexation has been forgone in total?